 - Trolleys to help you carry food safely

 Where to buy daily living equipment

-You can find a large range of products that you can buy for yourself online, for example on Amazon or the Easy Living Aids website.
-National pharmacy chains, such as Boots and Lloyds Pharmacy sell daily living or mobility equipment.
+You can find a large range of products that you can buy for yourself online, for example on Amazon.
+National pharmacy chains such as Boots and Lloyds Pharmacy sell daily living or mobility equipment.